-Despite having doctors, therapists, friends and family around; the best person to help you is… You!
+Even with doctors, therapists, friends, and family around, the most important person to help you is… you!

-You can learn to manage your symptoms by looking after yourself.
-Self-care is how you take care of your diet, sleep, exercise, daily routine, relationships and how you are feeling.
-You are best positioned to recognise areas of your life that needs change.
+You can learn to manage your symptoms by taking care of yourself.
+Self-care includes looking after your diet, sleep, exercise, daily routine, relationships, and emotional wellbeing.
+You are in the best position to notice the areas of your life that may need attention or change.

 Get Started